Tottenham's Son dismisses rumours of Saudi Arabia move

 Tottenham Hotspur forward Son Heung-min has shut down rumours that he could follow some of Europe's top players to Saudi Arabia anytime soon, adding that money is not his concern at the moment.

-Al-Ittihad are keen to sign the South Korea forward for around 50 million pounds ($63.62 million) and are preparing to offer Son a long-term deal worth 25 million pounds per year, British media have reported.
+Al-Ittihad are keen to sign the South Korea forward for around £50 million (US$63.62 million) and are preparing to offer Son a long-term deal worth 25 million pounds per year, British media have reported.

 "I have many things to do in the Premier League," Son said on Tuesday after South Korea's 1-1 friendly draw with El Salvador.